course-dprep/How-does-Airbnb-pricing-differ-between-stay-duration/README.md

 #### London
 <img width="979" alt="截圖 2024-03-23 下午3 18 54" src="https://github.com/course-dprep/How-does-Airbnb-pricing-differ-between-stay-duration/assets/160841129/e6240ef4-1b35-418b-9fd2-9f12c9aed81b">

-For London listings, since the p-value 0.0000124 < 0.05 indicates that there is a significant difference in price between the listing with a short_stay vs long_stay in London.
+For London listings, since the p-value 0.0000124 < 0.05 this indicates that there is a significant difference in price between the listing with a short_stay vs long_stay in London.
 The main effect stay_type_dummy on the price suggests that on average a ‘long-stay’ is 56.8 Pounds lower than ‘short-stay’. n contrast to listings located in Amsterdam and Tokyo, hotel and shared room options do long-term stay opportunities.

 #### Tokyo
 <img width="965" alt="截圖 2024-03-23 下午3 21 49" src="https://github.com/course-dprep/How-does-Airbnb-pricing-differ-between-stay-duration/assets/160841129/0f9e85cc-32aa-4e34-9054-c8dd917eba43">